DaveParillo/cisc192-reader/_sources/chapter1/first_program.rst

       .. fillintheblank:: first_program_1

-         How do you indicate a comment in C++?
+         How do you indicate a single line comment in C++?

          - :[//][//]: Correct!
            :.*: Try again!